-VNet peering is a mechanism that connects two virtual networks (VNets) in the same region through the Azure backbone network.
-Once peered, the two virtual networks appear as one for all connectivity purposes.
-They are still managed as separate resources, but virtual machines in these virtual networks can communicate with each other directly by using private IP addresses.
+Virtual network (VNet) peering enables you to connect two VNets in the same region through the Azure backbone network.
+Once peered, the two VNets appear as one for connectivity purposes.
+The two VNets are still managed as separate resources, but virtual machines (VM) in the peered VNets can communicate with each other directly by using private IP addresses.

-The traffic between virtual machines in the peered virtual networks is routed through the Azure infrastructure much like traffic is routed between VMs in the same virtual network.
+The traffic between VMs in the peered VNets is routed through the Azure infrastructure, much like traffic is routed between VMs in the same VNet.
 Some of the benefits of using VNet peering include:

-- A low-latency, high-bandwidth connection between resources in different virtual networks.
+- A low-latency, high-bandwidth connection between resources in different VNets.

 - The ability to use resources such as network appliances and VPN gateways as transit points in a peered VNet.

 - The ability to peer two VNets created through the Azure Resource Manager deployment model or to peer one VNet created through Resource Manager to a VNet created through the classic deployment model.
 Read the Understand Azure deployment models article to learn more about the differences between the two Azure deployment models.

 - The peered VNets must exist in the same Azure region.

 - The peered VNets must have non-overlapping IP address spaces.